 - An employer conducts a background check and checks your credit profile

-- A lender checks your profile in order to pre-qualify you for credit prior to submitting an application
+- A lender checks your profile to pre-qualify you for credit before submitting an application

 What is a Hard Credit Inquiry?

-A “hard inquiry” occurs when a lender pulls your credit in order to determine whether to approve your loan or credit card application.
-Lenders are required to obtain your permission before making a hard pull on your credit profile.
+A “hard inquiry” occurs when a lender pulls your credit to determine whether to approve your loan or credit card application.
+Lenders must obtain your permission before making a hard pull on your credit profile.

 Examples of credit applications that result in a hard inquiry include: